Agitator vs. impeller washers

 Agitators are a central post in a washer that twists back and forth to rub against clothes and help break apart stains.

+If you’re looking for a washing machine that uses less water, try one with an impeller.
 A washing machine with an agitator is probably the style you’re most familiar with.
 Despite what some people think, advances in washer technology ensure that agitators can take on your toughest loads — without being tough on your clothes.
 That job belongs to your family.
 And between home-run mud stains, early-morning coffee spills and tough gym sessions, these appliances have their work cut out for them.
 That’s why they typically provide multiple wash motions to help you provide a great clean.

 How does an impeller washer work?